-(ii) Limitation on investment in Mainland China:
+(2) Limitation on investment in Mainland China

-Cumulated Investment in Mainland China as Investment Amounts Authorized by Upper Limit on Investment of December 31, 2020 Investment Commission, MOEA (Note 4) 312,757 527,070 1,951,915 (USD 9,958) (USD 15,838)
+Cumulated Investment in Mainland China as of Investment Amounts Authorized by Investment Upper Limit on Investment

+December 31, 2021 Commission, MOEA (Note 4)

+312,757 476,490 2,832,598

+(USD 9,958) (USD 14,338)

-- Note 1: The paid-up capital amount is NT \$98,482 (USD 3,000), which included the cash remitted by the Company through its subsidiary, Coremax (BVI) Corporation amounting to NT \$81,240 (USD 2,470) and surplus from Coremax (BVI) Corporation amounting to NT \$17,242 (USD 530). - Note 2: The paid up capital amount is NT \$185,654 (USD 6,280), which included the cash remitted by the Company through its subsidiary, Coremax (BVI) Corporation, amounting to NT \$124,097 (USD 4,200), surplus from Coremax (BVI) Corporation amounting to NT \$6,055 (USD 200), Coremax (BVI) Corporation acquired of shares from other external shareholders amounting to NT \$24,698 (USD 788) in obtaining paid up capital of NT\$ 21,890 (USD 750), cash remitted by Coremax Zhuhai Chemical Co., Ltd. is amounting to NT\$ 20,720 (USD 700), and cash remitted by Coremax Ningbo Chemical Co., Ltd. Is amounting to NT \$12,892 (USD430). - Note 3: Amount was recognized based on the audited financial statement. - Note 4: The Company investment in Mainland China pursuant to "Principle of investment or Technical Cooperation in Mainland China" is not exceeding the investment amount or percentage limit.
+- Note 1: The paid-up capital amount is NTD 98,482 (USD 3,000 thoudand), which included the cash remitted by the Company through its subsidiary, Coremax (BVI) Corporation amounting to NTD 81,240 (USD 2,470 thoudand) and surplus from Coremax (BVI) Corporation amounting to NTD 17,242 (USD 530 thoudand). - Note 2: The paid up capital amount is NTD 185,654 (USD 6,280 thoudand), which included the cash remitted by the Company through its subsidiary, Coremax (BVI) Corporation, amounting to NTD 124,097 (USD 4,200 thoudand), surplus from Coremax (BVI) Corporation amounting to NTD 6,055 (USD 200 thoudand), Coremax (BVI) Corporation acquired of shares from other external shareholders amounting to NTD 24,698 (USD 788 thoudand) in obtaining paid up capital of NTD 21,890 (USD 750 thoudand), cash remitted by Coremax Zhuhai Chemical Co., Ltd. is amounting to NTD 20,720 (USD 700 thoudand), and cash remitted by Coremax Ningbo Chemical Co., Ltd. Is amounting to NTD 12,892 (USD 430 thoudand). - Note 3: Coremax Zhuhai Chemical Co., Ltd., an indirectly invested subsidiary by the Company, has been sold to the third party in July,2021.
+In September 2021, the Company obtained the approval of the Investment Commission, MOEA to transfer the stocks.
+However, the transfer amount is repatriated to the subsidiary COREMAX (BVI) CORPORATION, instead of the Company.
+The Company's cumulative investment of NTD 38,775(USD 1,150 thoudand) still needs to be included in the cumulative amount of investments from Taiwan to China according to the regulations of the Investment Commission, MOEA. - Note 4: Amount was recognized based on the audited financial statement. - Note 5: The Company investment in Mainland China pursuant to "Principle of investment or Technical Cooperation in Mainland China" is not exceeding the investment amount or percentage limit.